Three years ago, my best friend gave me some great advice.

 After a about a week, I started to see why getting high only on my lunch break just wouldn’t work anymore.

-I wrote this in November, 2014 (while high one day on a lunch break):
+I wrote this at that time (while high one day on a lunch break):

 “But using at lunch like this simply won’t work for me.